AkshayGuptaK/jobs-and-agents/README.md

 An _agent_ is someone that performs a job.
 They also have a unique id and two disjoint skill sets: primary and secondary.
 Skill sets are a simple list of job types that an agent is allowed to perform.

-The core operation of a job queue is the dequeue function, which, given a pool of jobs to be done and agent's job request, and a set of priority rules, returns the fittest job to be performed by that agent.
+The core operation of the job queue is the dequeue function, which, given a pool of jobs to be done and agent's job request, and a set of priority rules, returns the fittest job to be performed by that agent.
 The dequeue function abides to these rules:

 - The list of jobs passed in is ordered by the time the they have entered the system.
 - Jobs that arrived first are assigned first, unless it has a "urgent" flag, in which case it has a higher priority.